OCamlverse/ocamlverse.github.io/content/subtleties.md

 * **+'a, -'a**: Why are some type variables prefaced by "+" or "-", as in `type +'a t`?

   These are called "variance annotations".
-They're used to constain subtyping relations.
+They're used to constrain subtyping relations.
 See [+'a and -'a](https://blog.janestreet.com/a-and-a) at the Jane Street Tech Blog.